jenniiiiiii007S/my-first-repo/GitHub_Collaboration_Guide.md

 # <span style="color:blue;">Commonly Used Terminal Commands for GitHub</span>

-Here are some commonly used Linux/Windows commands for GitHub and their explanations:
+Below are some commonly used Linux/Windows commands for GitHub and their explanations:

 ---